Stephanie Newell

 Recent Articles

 - “Newsprint Worlds and Reading Publics in Colonial Contexts.”
-Itinerario: Journal of Imperial and Global Interactions (Special Issue on Colonial Public Spheres and the Worlds of Print), forthcoming, 2020.
+Itinerario: Journal of Imperial and Global Interactions (Special Issue on Colonial Public Spheres and the Worlds of Print), 2020.

 - “Graphic Fictions: Reader Research and the Making of a Comic Strip in 1950s ‘British West Africa.’”
-Research in African Literatures, forthcoming, 2020.
+Research in African Literatures, 2020.

 - ‘Introduction: Interview with Henri Ofori,’ Obsidian: Literature and Arts in the African Diaspora (1,600 words)2018.